NicolaBernini/PapersAnalysis/Geometric_Deep_Learning/Manifold/Principles_of_Riemannian_Geometry_in_Neural_Networks/readme.md

 # Summary

-## Problem

-- Why this paper
+## Problem: Why this paper

-## Solution
+Solution

 - Trying to develop a theory of Deep Learning in a Math Framework

-## Problem

-- How to start such a development of a theory
+## Problem: How to start such a development of a theory

-## Solution
+Solution

 - Start by restricting to specific cases: this paper regards Feed Forward Neural Networks

-## Problem

-- How to represent data in the framework of Geometry
+## Problem: How to represent data in the framework of Geometry

-## Solution
+Solution

 - Represent data as points lying on a Manifold

-## Problem

-- How to represent Neural Network in the Framework of Geometry
+## Problem: How to represent Neural Network in the Framework of Geometry

-## Solution
+Solution

 - Represent Neural Network as learnable functions performing coordinate system transformation on the Data Manifold

-## Problem

-- How to define connections between the world of NN and the work of geomtry
+## Problem: How to define connections between the world of NN and the work of geomtry

-## Solution
+Solution

 - Find analogies

-## Problem

-- Find Analogies for Ordinary NN
+## Problem: Find Analogies for Ordinary NN

-## Solution
+Solution

 - Statical Systems